Permian-Global-Research/chewie/README.md

     and `select` data as required without needing to load all shots, from a given swath/granule, into memory.

-  - There is support for spatial filtering of swaths that intersect an area of interest and not only by bounding box; this frequently reduces the amount of irrelevant data that is downloaded.
+  - There is support for spatial filtering of granules that intersect an area of interest and not only by bounding box; this frequently reduces the amount of irrelevant data that is downloaded.